websauna/websauna/docs/source/narrative/modelling/json.rst

 * You are storing data from an external source like a third party API giving JSON return values

-:term:`PostgreSQL` database offers very powerful :term:`JSONB` column that store schemaless :term:`JSON`-like data directly in :term:`SQL`database.
+:term:`PostgreSQL` database offers very powerful :term:`JSONB` column that store schemaless :term:`JSON`-like data directly in :term:`SQL` database.
 This gives many advantages of NoSQL-like data processing, but by still maintaining high :term:`ACID` guarantees given by PostgreSQL.

-For SQLite Websauna offers a fallback in :py:class:`websauna.model.columns.JSONB`.
+For SQLite Websauna offers a fallback in :py:class:`websauna.system.model.columns.JSONB`.

 Using JSONB column
 ==================